cheinigk/teaman.nvim/README.md

 - `lemmy-help` to generate the API `vimdocs` from `lua` files
 - `panvimdoc` to generate the user `vimdocs` from `markdown` files

-Have a look at the `Makefile` to see how tests, `luacheck`, and `stylua` is run and generation of docs is done.
+Have a look at the `Makefile` to see how tests using `luassert` and `busted` from `plenary.nvim`, linting with `luacheck`, and formatting with `stylua` are run and generation of docs is done.

-## Similar, More Powerful Plugins
+## Similar (More Powerful) Plugins

 Before writing my own terminal manager, I used the following two plugins.

 - [toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim)
 - [iron.nvim](https://github.com/hkupty/iron.nvim)

 Both are well designed and serve a need.
 I'd advice everyone to choose one of these, if you want a more convenient though-out terminal manager.
 The reason I turned away from both was twofold.
 First, I wanted one plugin instead of two.
 And second, I felt I didn't use a lot of the offered features.